Si Banphot district

-Si Banphot (ศรีบรรพต, /th/) is a district (amphoe) of Phatthalung province, southern Thailand.
-It may also be spelled Sri Banphot.
+Si Banphot (ศรีบรรพต, /th/), sometimes also spelled Sri Banphot, is a district (amphoe) of Phatthalung province, southern Thailand.

 Geography

 Neighboring districts are (from the north clockwise) Pa Phayom, Khuan Khanun, and Srinagarindra of Phatthalung Province, Na Yong, Mueang Trang, and Huai Yot of Trang province.

 History

 The minor district was established on 1 December 1977, when three tambons were split off from Khuan Khanun district.
 It was upgraded to a full district on 4 November 1993.

 Administration

 The district is divided into three sub-districts (tambons), which are further subdivided into 30 villages (mubans).
 There are no municipal (thesaban) areas.
 There are three tambon administrative organizations (TAO).